xrtlab/clovr/README.md

 ## License and External Libraries

-This project is licensed under the MIT license.
+This project is licensed under the **MIT license**.
 Some code snippets from other projects may have also been included, however they are also MIT open-source projects.

 The following are the potential sources of code:
  - Virtual Motion Capture [https://github.com/sh-akira/VirtualMotionCapture]